The Psychology of Selling:You know that moment when you realize you’ve finally won over a tough prospect? There’s no better feeling in sales.

 If you’ve ever watched the show “The Sopranos” then you remember those conversations between Tony Soprano and his psychologist.
 Did you ever notice how the psychologist never proposes a solution to his problems?
 When Tony talks about a concern he has, the psychologist only ever asks questions such as, “Can you help me understand why you say that?” or “How does that make you feel?”

 These types of questions aren’t just critical in therapy, but also in the psychology of selling.
 When a prospect comes to you and says, “I’ve got this problem…” you want to respond with thoughtful questions.
 Most salespeople out there respond with some form of, “Well, you’ve come to the right place!
 We’ve got an awesome new suite of products that can help solve your problem.”
 You want to do the exact opposite

 Take a step back and create value through the questions you ask.
 Here are several powerful questions to add to your repertoire:

 “What would you say this challenge is costing you today?”

 “Can you help me understand how this problem affects you?”

 “What have you done to try to solve this problem in the past?”

 “What issues or obstacles are being caused by this problem?”

-By asking questions like these, you’ll create more value and start to close more sales.
+By asking questions like these, you’ll master the psychology of selling to create more value and start to close more sales.

 The Psychology of Selling Step #7: “No” isn’t bad.